isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

     ![](images/replace-element-outline-view_cs.png)

     If you drag and drop an element, a horizontal bar indicates that the element can be placed at the current location.
+If the drag and drop is invalid, then an error message is shown to indicate that the operation is not allowed.

     ![](images/drop-element-outline-view_cs.png)